 Innovative Purchasing and Pricing

 MAKI Building Centers is part of the innovative idea of combining purchases with 1300+ other independent lumber and building material dealers to get the most competitive prices available and pass the savings on to our customers.
 MAKI has the innovative idea of allowing consumers to buy direct from its Gardner MA manufacturing division, Specialty Wholesale Supply, which gives customers the advantage of cutting out the middle man, which passes the saves along to customers.
 Innovation through intelligent decisions.

 It’s not enough for MAKI to just offer a better price.
 MAKI uses its resources to create an environment where imagination grows, initiative is encouraged, and new information is deliberately applied to transform existing processes and generate new ones.
 The ongoing result is evolutionary innovations that are brought about by almost constant incremental advances in technology built into every window and door manufactured, reflected in and documented by unbiased testing data which consistently demonstrates product excellence and fosters great pride and positive morale among the staff.
 Innovation through osmosis

 Innovative “Out of the Box”

-The tendency in the marketplace by some Big Box stores to find cheaper and cheaper alternatives to existing products is actually backwards innovation because often the savings aren’t even passed on to the consumer but simply retained as greater profits.
-Obviously, MAKI must make a profit to stay in business, but the ideology and motivation is very different here: Be competitive through innovation, offering the best product possible to more than satisfy the consumer and encourage repeat business.
+The tendency in the marketplace by some Big Box stores to find cheaper and cheaper alternatives to existing products, is backwards innovation because often the savings aren’t even passed on to the consumer but simply retained as greater profits.
+Be competitive through innovation, offering the best product possible to more than satisfy the consumer and encourage repeat business.